habitat-sh/habitat/www/source/blog/2019-01-22-base-plans-refresh.html.md

 I love when a plan.sh comes together!
 ```

-Then suppose the Habitat team upgrades core/glibc to 2.27.
+Then suppose the Chef Habitat team upgrades core/glibc to 2.27.
 And let's say for some reason you only update one of the dependencies to use the updated glibc - so nellshamrell/widget will depend on core/glibc/2.27, while nellshamrell/world will still depend on core/glibc/2.22:

 ```
 nellshamrell/widget_world